 In fact, Ferriss’ credits this one simple ritual as the catalyst for his father losing 90 pounds – at age 65.

 The fastest digesting form of protein is whey, derived from milk and widely available as a powder that you can mix with water or milk.

 I’m often asked what supplements I take and my answer is “virtually none.”
-But the one supplement that I regularly use is a protein shake using whey powder.
+But the two supplements that I regularly use are a protein shake using whey powder.
 Specifically, I use Optimum Nutrition 100% Whey Gold Standard because it’s the most affordable, trusted, and best-tasting product available.

 And in case you’re hesitant: a daily protein shake will not cause you to gain weight or “bulk up.”
 There’s not enough calories and you’re not doing the weight workouts necessary to gain muscle mass.

 Besides, if you’re running a few times per week it’s incredibly difficult to gain muscle mass.
 Trust me, I’ve tried…